OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 ## Genesis 36:5

 and Oholibamah gave birth to Jeush, Jalam, and Korah.
-These are the sons of Esau, who were born to him in the land of Canaan.
+These also are the sons of Esau, who were born to him in the land of Canaan.

 ## Genesis 36:6